 For daughters: What are the chances this treatment will lead to early menopause?
 Can treatment affect some organs (like the lungs or heart) in a way that will increase the risk of problems during pregnancy or labor?

-Are there other treatments that are not as risky but just as effective?
+Are there other effective treatments that are not as risky?

 What options are available to preserve fertility before treatment begins?
 Will they affect how well the cancer treatment works?